vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 # 2024-07-18: excessive morning activity and abdominal pain in the afternoon

+## Summary of symptoms

+Overall, this was a case of intermittent abdominal pain, along with other symptoms that fall in the LEGIT category but don't rise to the level of SERIOUS:

+* More burping than usual (LEGIT)

+* Occasional flatulence, generally very small amounts (LEGIT)

+* Audible abdominal activity in some mornings (LEGIT)

+* Abdominal heaviness (subjective)

+There were no serious symptoms such as bloating, muscle guarding, palpation pain, and rebound tenderness.
+There was no clear disruption to my bowel movement cycle, bowel characteristics, or urine characteristics.

+The effect on my overall productivity and output was minimal; if anything my output was a little higher than usual though that was probably for unrelated reasons.

+The symptoms mostly correlated with each other, so were highest together and receded together.

 ## Background from the previous night

 It's rather hot during the afternoon, and I needed to stock up on